RayHightower/RayHightower.com/_posts/2017-02-15-animated-graphics-in-ruby.markdown

 ### Conclusion

 Mission accomplished!
-Thanks Josh for inspiring this post, and thanks Ryan for creating the `graphics` gem.
+Thanks Josh Cheek for inspiring this post, and thanks Ryan Davis for creating the `graphics` gem.